 The remainder of this paper is organized as follows.
 In Section~\ref{sec:related_work}, we provide background on federated learning and an overview of related work.
-We then present our proposed framework, \fedprox (Section~\ref{sec:methods}), and derive convergence guarantees for the framework that account for both issues of statistical and systems heterogeneity (Section~\ref{sec:conv_analysis}).
+We then present our proposed framework, \fedprox, in Section~\ref{sec:methods}, and derive convergence guarantees for the framework accounting for both statistical and systems heterogeneity in Section~\ref{sec:conv_analysis}.
 Finally, in Section~\ref{sec:exps}, we provide a thorough empirical evaluation of \fedprox on a suite of synthetic and real-world federated datasets.
 Our empirical results help to illustrate and validate our theoretical analysis, and demonstrate the practical improvements of \fedprox over \fedavg in heterogeneous networks.